-A fully instrumented “big band,” the Jazz Band performs music from all eras in formal and informal settings.
+A fully instrumented “big band,” the Jazz Orchestra performs music from all eras in formal and informal settings.
 In addition to frequent campus concerts, the group has appeared at the Seattle Opera House Annual Kent-Meridian Jazz Festival and the Western International Band Clinic.
-Guest artists are featured regularly with the Jazz Band and have included:
+Guest artists are featured regularly with the Jazz Orchestra and have included:

 Toshiko Akiyoshi (3 separate years since the 1990s)

 Ray Brown Trio (2 appearances in the late 1990s early 2000s)

 Performance in jazz combos offers students an essential opportunity to develop skills in improvisation and the split-second musical communication inherent in such an experience.
 Groups typically perform twice each semester in an intimate setting in the Rotunda at the Wheelock Student Center.
 Students wishing to perform in jazz combos must audition during the jazz ensemble auditions at the beginning of the year for placement in a group.
 Those who have auditioned may form their own groups or ask to be placed in one.
 Jazz combos are open to all students regardless of major.

 Jazz Theory and Improvisation, is a course for serious music students wishing to gain a strong foundation in jazz improvisation.
 The semester begins with the learning of standard jazz melodic patterns.
 Then, week by week, students thoroughly learn ten jazz standards by mastering the melodies of these tunes on their instruments and the harmonic progressions on the piano.
 Additionally, students have weekly improvisation assignments on these jazz standards.
 Different approaches are taken: application of jazz "licks" to II-V-I progressions, chord-scale relationships, and pentatonic approaches a just a few.